graphhopper/directions-api/README.md

 HTTP error code | Reason :---------------|:------------
 500             | Internal server error.
-It is strongely recommended to send us the message and the link to it, as it is very likely a bug in our system.
+We will be automatically notified from these errors as it is very likely a bug in our system.
+Still you can send us an email to get notified when it is fixed.
-501             | Only a special list of vehicles is supported 400             | Something was wrong in your request 401             | Authentication necessary
+400             | Something was wrong in your request 401             | Authentication necessary
 403             | Not paid or API limit reached